Developing a data charter with Camden Council

 Introduction

-The public policy programme’s ethics team are partnering with Camden Council and Involve, supported by funding from Wellcome, to deliver a series of education-based public engagement workshops – known collectively as a 'resident's panel'.
-This panel will support Camden’s residents with the development of a data charter that can help ensure that the council's ongoing use of citizen data works for the common good.
+The Public Policy Programme's Ethics Team has partnered with Camden Council and Involve, supported by funding from Wellcome, to deliver a series of education-based public engagement workshops – known collectively as a Resident Panel.
+The panel was diverse and represented the community, and has supported Camden’s residents with the development and update of a data charter that can help ensure that the council's ongoing use of citizen data works for the common good.

 Explaining the science